mb21/mastro/tutorial.md

   - eagerly (prerender): those matched in the source folder. but then how do you know the transform options? you need to have the user run a script.
   - lazily (on request): those referenced from the HTML: then for ssr, we would need a precompile script that finds all places in the source that uses the image, even if behind if condition. so you need to analyze source code.

-but either way, we're only talking about build-time images. you cannot have end-user input a string to an image in a CDN and then resize that on-demand. that would be out-of-scope.
+but either way, we're only talking about build-time images. you cannot have end-user enter a url to an image in a CMS and then resize that image on-demand. that would be out-of-scope.

 config that specifies a declarative mapping which we can use to pre-render all images in folder, or lookup on-request in dev mode:
   `transformImgs("data/posts/**/*.jpg", { blogportrait: {width: 400, srcset: ["2x"] } })`